simoninireland/epydemic/doc/tutorial/build-sir.rst

     def infect( self, t, e ):
         (n, m) = e
         self.changeCompartment(n, self.INFECTED)
-        self.markOccupied(e)
+        self.markOccupied(e, t)

     def remove( self, t, n ):
         self.changeCompartment(n, self.REMOVED)

-Both event functions are passed the current simulation time (which neither of them use, as it happens) and the element on which the event should occur, drawen from the locus to which the event is attached.
+Both event functions are passed the current simulation time and the element on which the event should occur, drawn from the locus to which the event is attached.

 For the ``infect`` event, the element is an edge (because the event occurs on SI edges).
 We extract the endpoints of the edge by pattern-matching.
 Since the locus is defined as holding edges between a node in the ``SIR.SUSCEPTIBLE``